 For a foretaste, the lead single 'Shoes For Runners', an especially delicious slice of emo rock, has just been released.
 Check it out.

-NMAGOTSTFU, as well as being an abbreviation longer than most words, is an impressive and deeply satisfying album.
+As well as being an initialism longer than most words, NMAGOTSTFU is an impressive and deeply satisfying album.
 Shot through with diverse musical influences, it somehow succeeds at being both edgy and nostalgic, and in a way that keeps you coming back for more.

 Founded originally in 2015 by songwriter, guitarist and lead vocalist Hayden Eller, The Co Founder released several albums and toured extensively in the US, Japan and beyond, before taking a break in 2019.
 Now, with Covid out of the way and a new line-up in place, they're back.